 You might get lucky and be able to sell it to another backpacker.
 (Honestly speaking, backpackers who ride Chinese copy of the Honda Win know very little about mechanic basics.
-Some even didn’t change engine oil as needed or oil the drive chain everyday.
+Some even didn’t change engine oil as needed or oil the drive chain every day.
 So this is not just the sellers.)

-There are a lot of comments on forums of people claiming that they brought and then sold the bike and they lost hardly any money and this does happen.
-However, in my experience it’s not often and what a lot of people fail to mention is the true amount they had to spend to keep it running during their trip.
+There are a lot of comments on forums of people claiming that they bought and then sold the bike and they lost hardly any money and this does happen.
+However, in my experience, it’s not often and what a lot of people fail to mention is the true amount they had to spend to keep it running during their trip.
 This can add up to much more than the true value of the bike.

 History of the Honda win